samiemostafavi/autoran/docs/oai-e320.md

-# Modify Openairinterface to Work with USRP E320
+# Run Openairinterface with USRP E320

 Since E320 and B210 have the same RF front-end AD9361, the approach is to make oai believe that the radio is B210.
 Then it will use the calibration tables of AD9361 for E320 as well.
 However, E320 is a networked device and from this perspective it is similar to X300 or N3XX USRPs.
 We make sure to set proper parameters if they are related to the host-sdr link characteristics.

+## Code modifications

 The only file that we modify is `radio/USRP/USERSPACE/LIB/usrp_lib.cpp` in the root folder of `openairinterface5g` repository.